michaeltri/aws-modern-application-workshop/module-2/README.md

 Open `~/environment/aws-modern-application-workshop/module-2/aws-cli/task-definition.json` in the IDE.

 Replace the indicated values with the appropriate ones from your created resources.

+**Note:** See the file `cloudformation-core-output.json`

 These values will be pulled from the CloudFormation response you copied earlier as well as the docker image tag that you pushed earlier to ECR, eg: `REPLACE_ME_ACCOUNT_ID.dkr.ecr.us-east-1.amazonaws.com/mythicalmysfits/service:latest`